Grand Opening Celebration: Saturday, March 18, 2-6pm

 Ages of artists run from Kindergarten to Adult, as CAPE reaches its school communities and offers classes to parents and caregivers.

-Live student music and sound performances will happen throughout the celebration from 2-6 on Saturday, March 18.
+Live student music and sound performances occurred throughout the celebration from 2-6 on Saturday, March 18.

 Click here for more Exhibition details, such as exhibiting partnerships and artwork descriptions.